Dates:9/3 - 8, 2017

-(includes all lodging, all meals, Timberline van shuttles from Seattle to Kalaloch prior to tour and from Port Angeles to Seattle following tour, park entrance fees, leaders, trail maps & narratives)
+(Timberline van shuttle is included from Seattle to Kalaloch prior to tour and from Port Angeles to Seattle following tour)

 Olympic National Park, situated in the heart of the Olympic Peninsula at land’s end in the northwestern corner of Washington, dominated by the towering glacier-capped peaks of the Olympic Range, stands as one of the last genuine wilderness regions in the “lower 48.”
 Much of the park can only be accessed on foot and the park’s 600 miles of trails are proof that the Olympics are a hiker’s fantasyland.

 An important element contributing to the fascination of Olympic National Park is the astounding diversity embraced within its boundaries.
-From the Pacific beaches of Kalaloch through the rain forests of Quinault and the Hoh River, along the thunderous Rivers—the Elwha, Bogachiel, Quinault—that carve spectacular deep gorges, to the soaring snowclad summits of Mount Olympus and the Bailey Range, Olympic National Park offers an extraordinary adventure hiking opportunity.
+From the Pacific beaches of Kalaloch through the rain forests of Quinault and the Hoh River, along the thunderous rivers of the Elwha, Bogachiel, and Quinault that carve spectacular deep gorges, to the soaring snowclad summits of Mount Olympus and the Bailey Range, Olympic National Park offers an extraordinary adventure hiking opportunity.

 It is this remarkable diversity that we hope to capture in the course of our Olympic National Park Hiking Tour.
 We’ll assemble early morning of Day 1 in Seattle and van shuttle to Kalaloch on the windswept beaches of the Pacific.
 We’ll have the full afternoon to explore the tide pools and fascinating rock formations along the beach and then spend the night oceanside (4 miles).

 On Day 2, we’re headed toward land’s end near the peninsula’s northwestern tip.
 We’ll spend this day exploring Washington’s wild wilderness coast, whose pounding surf is surpassed in violence only by that of Tierra Del Fuego along the entirety of the Pacific shoreline.
-Add to that the wide beaches, needle-like stacks of rock, and abundant marine wildlife, all of which conspire to create a never-to-be-forgotten coastal experience (9 miles).
+The hike leads us past the wide beaches, needle-like stacks of rock, and abundant marine wildlife, all of which conspire to create a never-to-be-forgotten coastal experience (9 miles).
 We’ll then van shuttle to Forks (filming of the Twilight movies), where we’ll spend the evening.

 Day 3 will be devoted to the Hoh Rain Forest and a moderate valley trek along the Hoh River deep into this magnificent forest of giant hemlocks, cedar, spruce, fir and maple.
 We’ll hike to Happy Four Camp before returning to our trailhead at the Hoh Visitor Center (11 miles).
 It’s then off to the Sol Duc Valley and the Sol Duc Resort, arriving early enough to enjoy a good soak in the resort’s hot springs pool.